cooscoos/Hoive/README.md

 Play the game in terminal with cargo run.

 ## To do
 ### Mosquito

-- done, have a good playtest and write some tests because that was a nighmare.
+- have a good playtest and write some tests
-- once tests are working, tidy up pmoore, history, etc as i'm not sure some fns are used anymore (e.g. possible chips)
+- are some fns still used? why? (e.g. possible chips)

 ### Quality of life
 - increase the drawn board size once limits are reached

-### Tidy up
+### Bugcheck and tidy up

+- skipping turn on turn 1 is bad. shouldn't be allowed to skip before placing bee.
-- does sumo need a bee check?
+- does sumoing need a bee check for either party?
 - Have a good tidy up and benchmark of the code once all animals done, and start to think about how it interacts with online module.

 ### Online